Globe iconLogin iconRecap iconSearch iconTickets icon

 Pitching Coach Dave Borkowski

-Borkowski returns to Round Rock after pitching for the Express in 2006 and 2008.
-He frequented the PCL in 2022 as the pitching coach for the Oklahoma City Dodgers and oversaw a staff that held a 4.87 ERA, the third lowest in the league.
+Borkowski is no stranger to Round Rock as he pitched for the Express in 2006 and 2008.
+He frequented the PCL in 2022 as the Pitching Coach for the Oklahoma City Dodgers and oversaw a staff that held a 4.87 ERA, the third lowest in the league.
 He held the same title with the Double-A Tulsa Drillers in 2018-2019 and 2021.
 Before jumping over to the Dodgers organization, Borkowski served eight seasons as a pitching coach in the Houston Astros organization.

 Hitting Coach Matt Lawson